|

 The new world of the Builder’s rises to join the floating towers and serpents in the sky as the statue of the Watcher keeps her in sight, walking down a new set of stairs, the world around her distorting to static, fading as the labyrinth appeared before her, stretching out beyond the horizon, and here she let her thoughts wander, playing out before her.
 Images appear as ghosts and illusions, fading as soon as they appear.
 She is used to this, and the black and white world allows her some measure of calm.

+When she finally looks up from her reverie, the plain has turned dark, the ground to glass.
 The floor ripples, her familiar coalesces at her feet, and her power is once again at her fingertips.

-This was an addition I made for Best, for the sake of trying to make Quinn's internal world a tad bit more understandable:
+Addition: This was an addition I made for Best, for the sake of trying to make Quinn's internal world a tad bit more understandable:

 The Victorian Estate is the most ‘central’ point around which everything revolves.
 The other one would be the Disney-style grand castle that the Princess inhabits, which is in the middle of a heavily-wooded mountain range.
 Somewhere down the range is the Aztec-style temple housing the chambers of the Agony and the Tower of the Deviant.